Concentrations

 No, a concentration does not require any extra classes.
 You can think of it this way: first, satisfy all your degree requirements.
 Then, look over the set of courses you took and if you satisfy the requirements for concentration A then you can get a “concentration A” label on your transcript.

-Typically, the concentration courses would be drawn from Technical Electives.
+Often, the concentration courses would be drawn from your Technical Electives.
 However, you can draw them from anywhere on your CPG.
 You can also, of course, take extra courses, not required for your degree, to satisfy a concentration.
 The concentration courses just need to appear on your transcript with a passing grade.

 Declaring a concentration